OpenTransfr/Core/docs/Transactions.rst

 10. The remote root verifies all the signatures and confirms that a majority was achieved.
 The receiving balance is updated.
 11. The transaction is broadcast out of the remote root as a completed transaction.
 The remote root informs the sending root that the transaction was successful and the pending transaction is removed from the outbound set.

 In the event of a link failure, the sending root tries again, with a flag stating that this transaction is being repeated.
-If this flag is set, the remote root checks to see if the same transaction had been processed before by looking it up in it's transaction history.
+If this flag is set, the remote root checks to see if the same transaction had been processed before by looking it up in its transaction history.
 If it had been processed before, the remote root simply informs that the transaction has been completed.

 .. _ecdsaRandom: